Regular “low voltage” servos

 In most(?) or at least many cases, your steering servo is only connected to your receiver, which is powered by the inbuilt BEC of your ESC.

-Connecting the servos to the receiver is simple, since it gets its signal and power from the same connector.
+Connecting the servos directly to the receiver is simple, since it gets its signal and power from the same connector.

 “High voltage” servos